I enumerated 12 Adulting Skills from a previous post, which I consider are essential for young adults.

-Recently, there is also been a rise in the number of digital banks (no physical location) such as CIMB and ING, which are also as safe and insured as traditional banks.
+Recently, there is also been a rise in the number of digital banks (no physical location) such as CIMB, Tonik, and Maya, which are also as safe and insured as traditional banks.
 These banks usually pay a higher interest rate compared to conventional banks.

 Personally, I have accounts on four bank accounts (2 traditional and 2 digital).
 Doing this gives other options if ever one of the banks goes offline.

 Of the two traditional banks, one is my payroll account, and another is BPI, which I use to transfer funds to my digital bank account.